 - Manually add water if you don’t have water connections

-This washer from Giantex still has the same style as the larger models we looked at above but is a few more inches smaller in all dimensions.
+This washing machine from Giantex still has the same style as the larger models we looked at above but is a few more inches smaller in all dimensions.

 How much laundry can it handle in a single load?

-Two pairs of jeans and a few t-shirts, or about 3 or 4 full-size bath towels is what you can expect from this washer.
+Two pairs of jeans and a few t-shirts, or about 3 or 4 full-size bath towels is what you can expect from this portable washing machine.
 Going by weight, you can fit 8 lbs of laundry of any type.

 Put another way; you can expect to fit a full adult outfit and possibly a towel and washcloth.